-Taking part in a clinical trial may be the best treatment choice for some Hodgkin lymphoma patients.
+Taking part in a clinical trial may be the best treatment choice for some Hodgkin lymphoma (HL) patients.
 Clinical trials are under way to develop treatments that increase the remission rate or cure the disease.
 Today's standard treatments for cancer are based on earlier clinical trials.
 The Leukemia & Lymphoma Society continues to invest funds in HL research.

 Current Hodgkin Lymphoma Research and Clinical Trials